Interior Architect vs. Interior Designer: The Key Differences Explained

 Interior Architecture

 The title “Architect” is protected by legislation in Australia, meaning it is illegal for a designer to call themselves an “Architect” (including “Interior Architect”) unless they have completed the qualifications, accreditation and registration as required by each State or Territory’s law.
 In NSW this is controlled by the NSW Architects Registration Board.
+As such, Architects are recognised as holding a formal profession - much like Doctors and Lawyers.

-As such, an Interior Architect will have completed a Master of Architecture or Bachelor Degree of Interior Architecture, with a strong emphasis on the architectural aspects of the discipline.
+An Interior Architect will have completed a Master of Architecture or Bachelor Degree of Interior Architecture, with a strong emphasis on the architectural aspects of the discipline.
 Their education includes coursework in building systems, construction technology, and structural design, all while considering Australian building standards and regulations.
 This knowledge equips them to handle the technical and structural aspects of interior spaces while complying with local requirements.

-You can read more here about the study, qualifications and registration architects are required to do, in order to keep their registration.
+You can read more here about the study, qualifications and registration Architects are required to do, in order to keep their registration.

 Interior Design